hannahchan/AWSCloudFormationExamples/README.md

     aws cloudformation create-stack --stack-name <stack-name> --template-body file://<path-to-template>/<template>.json

+## Linting CloudFormation Templates

+When developing CloudFormation templates in this repository, please remember to lint your templates.
+We use [`cfn-lint`](https://github.com/aws-cloudformation/cfn-python-lint) and [Prettier](https://prettier.io/).

 ## More Information

 To learn more about AWS CloudFormation, head over to their product page at;